 When was the last time your organization evaluated your sales and operational processes?
 If you aren’t sure or feel like your processes need a tune-up, your team could benefit from value stream mapping.

-First, let’s get crystal-clear on what value stream mapping is.
+First, let’s get crystal clear on what value stream mapping is.

 What is value stream mapping?

-Now let’s walk through value stream mapping step-by-step.
+Typically, value stream mapping comes before process mapping.
+Now, let’s walk through value stream mapping step-by-step.

-Value Stream Mapping Process
+The Value Stream Mapping Process